Costly and ineffective: Why is it time to ditch paper and 2D drawings?

 Digital BIM-based structural workflow programs are making 2D drawings obsolete.
 They allow engineers to make live changes and share content, saving time, money and resources.

-Using 3D models increases production while saving time, materials and labour costs.
+Using 3D models increases production while saving time, materials and labor costs.
 So why are so many people still using paper or 2D drawings?
 Let’s take a look at some reasons why paper and PDF are still so popular and why moving to a BIM-based project is better.

 Old habits die hard